Master of Social Sciences (Counselling)

 The curriculum shall extend over (a) not less than two academic years for the part time two-year study, or (b) not less than three academic years for the part-time three-year study, inclusive of intervening vacation.

-Candidates are required to complete five compulsory courses and three elective courses.
-These elective courses are so designed that they can provide a focused study in one of three service settings: welfare, education, and health care.
-By selecting a particular combination of courses, candidates may (1) specialize in one stream from these three service settings; or (2) choose a more broad-based curriculum; or (3) choose to complete one elective course with a dissertation (equivalent to two courses) if candidates are interested in advancing their research skills.
-Apart from lectures, candidates are required to complete a skills training laboratory and a practicum that includes a practice-based project report.
+Candidates are required to complete 66 credits, including 5 compulsory courses (6 credits each), and 3 elective courses (6 credits each) or 1 elective course (6 credits) with a dissertation (12 credits), a skills training laboratory (6 credits each) and a practicum (12 credits) that includes a practice-based project report.
+Elective courses are so designed that they can provide a focused study in one of three service settings: welfare, education, and health care.
+By selecting a particular combination of courses, candidates may (1) specialize in one stream from these three service settings; or (2) choose a more broad-based curriculum; or (3) choose to complete 1 elective course with a dissertation (equivalent to two courses) if candidates are interested in advancing their research skills.

 (A) Compulsory Courses